A IS FOR AMSTERDAM—A NEW CHURCH OF SCIENTOLOGY SHINES IN ALPHA CITY

 Scientologists further combatted drug abuse in the city through the distribution of over 25,000 Truth About Drugs materials, while L. Ron Hubbard’s universal moral precepts in The Way to Happiness have been distributed to the tune of 150,000.
 The Church is also an active voice in interfaith activities, in which it champions dialogue to bridge differences and increase understanding.

-The striking new 79,000-square-foot facility only serves to expands the Church’s footprint in the city and provides a launching point to extend their humanitarian outreach from their prime location, just minutes from the very center of the city by metro, bicycle or car.
-As such, the 5-story facility is a dazzling new landmark for hope and collaboration to the more than 70,000 commuters daily passing by on Wibautstraat.
+The striking new 79,000-square-foot facility only serves to expand the Church’s footprint in the city and provides a launching point to extend their humanitarian outreach from their prime location, just minutes from the very center of the city by metro, bicycle or car.
+As such, the

 Michael Van Gils, retired regional police officer and medical expert, spoke to the CCHR movement and its legacy of defending child’s rights: “With CCHR, I found myself among a crusade of millions.
 Here was a partner that would not only state something, they would take action.
 And you did so, on behalf of us all.
 You went to the National Parliament to tell them, ‘our children deserve better.’
 You reached over 2,000 doctors, educators and political leaders with your message and the facts… Thanks to CCHR, child doctors had to warn against the prescription of ADHD medicine—and that is permanent change.”